-The isdaT design course has been devised with this affirmation in mind.
-The course gives access to fields of knowledge dealing with all contemporary societal contexts, and fosters openness towards a wide range of practices, whether these are orientated towards research or various professional activities.
-Through a transdisciplinary mode, social, political and economic problematics are developed, revolving around the notions of “humanity” and “fabrication”.
+The isdaT design course grants access to areas of knowledge dealing with all of contemporary social contexts and fosters the discovery of a wide range of practices, whether these are oriented towards research or various professional exercises.

-The contexts in which design applies are continually diversified in a society experiencing constantly accelerating heterogeneous and complex transformations.
-Teaching design is therefore not only limited to the traditional fields of object and space, but deals with determining concepts and questions that are currently in debate.
-It develops a corpus of scientific and critical ideas, methodologies and tools, which probe the conditions of existence (local/global/ “glocal”) and the states of being of individuals in the world.
-Associated with related disciplines (art, architecture, town planning, landscape, etc.) or distant ones (biology, neurosciences, etc.), it engages in exploring established, emerging or prospective practices, which question the notion of scales, temporalities and economies, enabling experimentation on the diverse range of materialities and modes of production involved in projects.
+The frameworks within which design intervenes are endlessly diversified in a society undergoing complex, heterogeneous transformations that are constantly accelerating.
+Design teaching is therefore no longer solely limited to the traditional fields of the object and space, but extends to grasping decisive concepts and questions currently in debate.
+The course develops a corpus of scientific and critical analyses, methodologies, and tools that probe the conditions of existence (local/global/glocal) and individual states of being in the world.
+Associated with sister disciplines (art, architecture, town planning, landscape, etc.) or distant ones (biology, neurosciences, etc.), it sparks an examination of proven, emerging, or prospective practices that question notions of scale, temporalities, and economies, enabling experimentation with the diverse materialities and modes of production of the projects.